 Public inspection is the traditional method for providing access to incorporated materials.
 Members of the public, including regulated parties, may view incorporated materials in person at OFR or at an office of the agency that has promulgated the relevant regulation.
-All "document[s] having general applicability and legal effect," including those incorporated by reference, must be filed with the Office of the Federal Register (OFR) for public inspection.70 Members of the public may view such documents at the OFR's reading room in Washington, DC during regular office hours.71 "There are no formal inspection procedures or requirements,"72 and those who come in to view documents may make photocopies at the inspection desk,73 though the OFR no longer provides a photocopier.74 Similar accommodations are typically provided by agencies.
+All "document[s] having general applicability and legal effect," including those incorporated by reference, must be filed with the Office of the Federal Register (OFR) for public inspection.72 Members of the public may view such documents at the OFR's reading room in Washington, DC during regular office hours.73 "There are no formal inspection procedures or requirements,"74 for directly published materials, although in 2008, OFR established procedures governing inspection of materials incorporated by reference.
+Those who come in to view documents may make photocopies at the inspection desk,75 though the OFR no longer provides a photocopier.76 Similar accommodations are typically provided by agencies.
 OFR and individual agencies consistently reported that there is little interest in viewing documents held for public inspection.
 Nonetheless, availability for public inspection is required by law, and in some cases may be the best option for interested parties to obtain access to the law.